open-mmlab/mmdetection3d/docs/en/tutorials/customize_datasetv2.md

 ```

-In MMDetection3D, for the data that is inconvenient to read directly online, we recommend to convert it into basic format and above and do the conversion offline, thus you only need to modify the config's data annotation paths and classes after the conversion.
+In MMDetection3D, for the data that is inconvenient to read directly online, we recommend converting it into basic format and above and do the conversion offline, thus you only need to modify the config's data annotation paths and classes after the conversion.
-For data sharing similar format with existing datasets, like Lyft compared to nuScenes, we recommend to directly implement data converter and dataset class.
+For data sharing similar format with existing datasets, like Lyft compared to nuScenes, we recommend directly implementing data converter and dataset class.
 During the procedure, inheritation could be taken into consideration to reduce the implementation workload.

 ### Reorganize new data format to middle format